llm-workflow-engine/llm-workflow-engine/README.md

 See `/help` for the various other workflow commands.

-The wrapper implements a custom Ansible module, `lwe`, which handles communicating with the LLM and storing the response for each task execution.
-For supported arguments and return values, see the [module documentation](/chatgpt_wrapper/backends/api/workflow/library/lwe.py).
+The wrapper implements a custom Ansible module, `lwe_llm`, which handles communicating with the LLM and storing the response for each task execution.
+For supported arguments and return values, see the [module documentation](/chatgpt_wrapper/backends/api/workflow/library/lwe_llm.py).

 It is also possible to execute workflows directly with `ansible-playbook`, by simply navigating to the `chatgpt_wrapper/backends/api/workflow` directory: